-The South San Francisco Bay Shoreline Study (Shoreline Study) is a Congressionally-authorized study by the United States Army Corps of Engineers (USACE), in collaboration with Valley Water and the State Coastal Conservancy.
-The goal of the Shoreline Study is to identify projects (such as the SBSPRP) that promote flood-risk management, ecological restoration, and public access in the South San Francisco Bay area that should receive federal funds for implementation.
-Design and development of a large tidal flood risk management levee (Shoreline Levee) to counter sea level rise along the south bay shoreline is one of the Study's objectives.
-The Sunnyvale portion of this Study (which includes SCSNSA) will commence with a Feasibility Study performed by USACE that was expected in FY2022 but is currently pending with at least a one-year delay.
-The District has an opportunity to inform this study and play a valuable collaborative role in the planning of Shoreline Levee designs and habitat balance, especially as they pertain to the SCSNSA over the next several years.
+The South San Francisco Bay Shoreline Study (Shoreline Study) is a congressionally authorized study by the United States Army Corps of Engineers (USACE), in collaboration with Santa Clara Valley Water District (Valley Water) and the State Coastal Conservancy.
+The goal of the Shoreline Study is to identify projects that promote flood risk management, ecological restoration, and public access in the South San Francisco Bay area that should receive federal funds for implementation.
+One of the Shoreline Study's objectives is to design and develop a large tidal flood risk management levee (Shoreline Levee) to counter sea level rise along the south bay shoreline.
+It is structured in three Phases.
+The Phase III portion of the Shoreline Study focuses on the Sunnyvale shoreline, including the SCSNSA, and will begin with a Feasibility Study performed by USACE that was expected in Fiscal Year 2021-22 (FY22) but is currently pending with at least a one-year delay.
+Since the SCSNSA is along the Sunnyvale Shoreline Study area, the District has an opportunity to inform the Study and play a valuable collaborative role in the planning of Shoreline Levee alignments and habitat balance.